Varvara Gracheva: 2020: Consistency on WTA Tour, US Open 3rd round, top 100

-2021: First full WTA Tour season & first WTA semifinal, top 80 debut
+2021: First full WTA Tour season & semifinal, top 80

 Gracheva was part of the contingent that travelled to Melbourne for the Australian Open, starting her season with a tough three-set win over Lizette Cabrera in the first round of the Yarra Valley Classic.
-She triumphed on her Australian Open main-draw debut, defeating compatriot Anna Blinkova before losing to another compatriot, Veronika Kudermetova, in the second round.
-Gracheva ended her journey in Australia with a second-round appearance at the Phillip Island Trophy, stunning former Grand Slam champion, Sloane Stephens, in straight sets.
-She lost to eventual champion Daria Kasatkina.
+She triumphed on her Australian Open main-draw debut defeating compatriot Anna Blinkova, before losing to another compatriot, Veronika Kudermetova, in the second round.
+Gracheva ended her journey in Australia with a second-round appearance at the Phillip Island Trophy, stunning former Grand Slam champion Sloane Stephens, in straight sets, before she lost to eventual champion Daria Kasatkina.

 After a poor run of results, Gracheva reached the semifinals of the WTA 125 Open de Saint-Malo, upsetting second seed Rebecca Peterson in straight sets.
-She reached the third round of the French Open for the first time in her career, upsetting Camila Giorgi in the second round before losing in straight sets to Marta Kostyuk.
+She reached the third round of the French Open for the first time in her career, upsetting Camila Giorgi before losing in straight sets to Marta Kostyuk.

-Her first grass-court tournaments ended in defeat at the Bad Homburg Open and Wimbledon Championships, where she made her debut having not participated in the qualifying rounds previously.
+Her first grass-court tournaments ended in defeat at the Bad Homburg Open and the Wimbledon Championships, where she made her debut having not participated in the qualifying rounds previously.

-At the 2021 Chicago Women's Open Gracheva reached her first career WTA semifinal when she defeated fourth seed Tamara Zidanšek and upset eight seed Marta Kostyuk in three sets, avenging her Roland Garros defeat.
-She was a set away from her maiden WTA final, but could not hold onto her lead as she lost to Alizé Cornet, winning just one game after taking the opening set having played two matches a day.
+At the Chicago Women's Open, Gracheva reached her first WTA Tour semifinal when she defeated fourth seed Tamara Zidanšek and upset eighth seed Marta Kostyuk in three sets, avenging her Roland Garros defeat.
+She was a set away from her maiden WTA Tour final, but could not hold onto her lead as she lost to Alizé Cornet, winning just one game after taking the opening set having played two matches a day.

 She defended her points at the US Open, where she stunned 24th seed Paula Badosa (who would reach the top 10 two months later) in straight sets to reach the third round for the second consecutive year.
 Gracheva's run ended in the hands of 14th seed Anastasia Pavlyuchenkova, in straight sets.